zainzafar/react-native-firebase-graphql-template/SETUP.md

 **IMPORTANT**: This template does not include Firebase configuration files.
 You must download the actual Firebase configuration files from the Firebase Console and add them to your project as follows.

 #### Android Files to Add:
-1. Go to your **staging Firebase project** → Project Settings → Your Apps → Android app
+1. From your **staging Firebase project** → Project Settings → Your Apps → Android app, download `google-services.json`.
-2. Download the `google-services.json` file
-3. Place the downloaded file at:
-   - `mobile/android/app/src/development/google-services.json`
-   - `mobile/android/app/src/staging/google-services.json`

-4. Go to your **production Firebase project** → Project Settings → Your Apps → Android app
-5. Download the `google-services.json` file
+2. For local development, place it at: `mobile/android/app/google-services.json`.
-6. For production builds, store the file content as base64 in your CI environment and write it during the build process
+3. For CI, store the file as base64 in `GOOGLE_SERVICES_JSON_B64`; the workflow writes it to `mobile/android/app/google-services.json`.
+4. Repeat for your **production Firebase project** when building production; ensure the correct file is provided (locally or via CI secret) according to the `ANDROID_APPLICATION_ID` you target.

 #### iOS Files to Add:
-1. Go to your **staging Firebase project** → Project Settings → Your Apps → iOS app
+1. From your **staging Firebase project** → Project Settings → Your Apps → iOS app, download `GoogleService-Info.plist`.
-2. Download the `GoogleService-Info.plist` file
-3. Add the downloaded file to:
+2. Add it to: `mobile/ios/GoogleService-Info.plist`.

-   - `mobile/ios/GoogleService-Info.plist` (development builds use staging)
+**Notes**:

-**Note**: For production iOS builds, you can also store the `GoogleService-Info.plist` content as base64 in your CI environment and write it during the build process, similar to the Android approach.
+- For production iOS builds, you can store the `GoogleService-Info.plist` content as base64 in your CI environment; the workflow writes it to `mobile/ios/GoogleService-Info.plist`.
+- CI may write a minimal placeholder to bypass build errors, but you must replace it with your real file for actual usage.

 ## 3. Mobile Environment Configuration